The non-Lefschetz locus of conics: First cohomology module of a rank vector bundle over

 \end{teo} \begin{df} A \emph{jumping line} is a linear element $\ell$ with splitting type different from the splitting type of a general line. \end{df}

-Finally, if $\E$ is a semistable rank $2$ vector bundle over $\PP^2$ with first Chern class odd, we have the following definition: \begin{df}[\cite{jump}] A line $\ell$ is called a \emph{splitting line of second type} for $\E$ when $\HH^0(\PP^2,\E_{| \ell^2})\neq0$. \end{df} Hulek in \cite{jump} proved in this case the following results: \begin{teo}[\cite{jump}] Let $\E$ be a semistable rank $2$ vector bundle over $\PP^2$ with $c_1(\E)=0$.
-Then the jumping lines of second type form a curve of degree $2(c_2(\E)-1)$. \end{teo} \begin{teo}[\cite{jump}] Let $\E$ be a general semistable rank $2$ vector bundle over $\PP^2$ with $c_1(\E)=0$ and second Chern class $c_2(\E)$.
-Then there are $\binom{c_2(\E)}{2}$ jumping lines, and they correspond to the singular points of the curve formed by the jumping lines of second type of $\E$. \end{teo} \begin{rmk} We can talk about \emph{general vector bundle} since the moduli space of the rank $2$ vector bundles over $\PP^2$ with $c_1=-1$ fixed second Chern class $c_2$ is irreducible by \cite{jump}.
+Finally, we have the following definition: \begin{df}[\cite{jump}] For a semistable rank $2$ vector bundle $\E$ over $\PP^2$ with first Chern class odd, a line $\ell$ is called a \emph{jumping line of the second kind} for $\E$ when $\HH^0(\PP^2,\E_{| \ell^2})\neq0$. \end{df} Hulek in \cite{jump} proved the following results in this case: \begin{teo}[\cite{jump}] Let $\E$ be a semistable rank $2$ vector bundle over $\PP^2$ with $c_1(\E)=-1$.
+Then the jumping lines of the second kind form a curve of degree $2(c_2(\E)-1)$. \end{teo} \begin{teo}[\cite{jump}] Let $\E$ be a general semistable rank $2$ vector bundle over $\PP^2$ with $c_1(\E)=-1$ and second Chern class $c_2(\E)$.
+Then there are $\binom{c_2(\E)}{2}$ jumping lines, and they correspond to the singular points of the curve formed by the jumping lines of the second kind of $\E$. \end{teo} \begin{rmk} We can talk about \emph{general vector bundle} since the moduli space of the rank $2$ vector bundles over $\PP^2$ with $c_1=-1$ and fixed second Chern class $c_2$ is irreducible by \cite{jump}.
 Similarly, also the moduli space of the rank $2$ vector bundles with $c_1=0$ and fixed second Chern class $c_2$ is irreducible (see \cite{OSS}). \end{rmk}